WendyBaiYunwei/EpisodicDifficulty/README.md

 `python baseline.py`

 * This repo has been updated for code-refactoring and simplification on 2023.9.4.
 * This repo implements a one-pass scheduler.
-There are other design choices but the key idea is the same.
+There are other design choices (half normal scheduler for NLP segment under `archive` branch) but the key idea is the same.